kanboard/plugin-github-frontend/README.md

 Manage Github Issues with Kanboard.

 - Import any Github issues in Kanboard
-- Manage Github issues like any Kanbard tasks
+- Manage Github issues like any Kanboard tasks
 - Load Github issue information into Kanboard user interface
+- Compatible with Github Enterprise

 Author
 ------